William Wells (soldier): William Wells, U.S. Indian Agent

 When Thomas Jefferson became the United States' third president, Wells requested that he establish a trading post at Fort Wayne to encourage friendly relations with the area natives.
-Jefferson did establish the post, but appointed John Johnston as manager.
+Jefferson established the post but appointed John Johnston as manager.
 Wells was expected to implement Jefferson's Indian policy, which called for "civilizing" the Indians while, at the same time, using treaties to gain as much of their land as quickly as possible.
-Johnston and Wells did not work well together, and each quickly came to resent the other.
-Territorial Governor William Henry Harrison at first favored Wells, and appointed him a Justice of the Peace.
+Johnston and Wells did not work well together, and each soon came to resent the other.
+At first, territorial Governor William Henry Harrison favored Wells and appointed him a Justice of the Peace.
 Wells was also charged with establishing a mail route between Fort Wayne and Fort Dearborn.
-Wells' good standing with Harrison would soon sour, however, when he sided with Little Turtle in opposition to the 1804 Treaty of Vincennes, which gave large amounts of land to the Americans for settlement.
+However, Wells' good standing with Harrison soon soured when he sided with Little Turtle in opposition to the 1804 Treaty of Vincennes, which gave large amounts of land to the Americans for settlement.
 Harrison responded by accusing Wells of opposing the Quaker Agriculture missions to the Miami.
 Wells appealed to General James Wilkinson, but Wilkinson sided with Harrison and Johnston.

-In 1805, Governor Harrison sent General John Gibson and Colonel Francis Vigo to investigate Wells and Little Turtle on suspicion of fiscal corruption and instigation of the Miami against the United States.
-Their report concluded that Wells "seems more attentive to the Indians than the people of the United States."
+In 1805, Governor Harrison sent General John Gibson and Colonel Francis Vigo to investigate Wells and Little Turtle on suspicion of fiscal corruption and instigation of the Miami against the U.S. Their report concluded that Wells "seems more attentive to the Indians than the people of the United States."

-After Sweet Breeze died in 1805, William sent his daughters to live with his brother, Samuel Wells, in Kentucky.
-He and Little Turtle traveled to Vincennes, where they gave a "friendly disposition ... toward the government," Harrison wrote.
+After Sweet Breeze died in 1805, Wells sent his daughters to live with his brother, Samuel Wells, in Kentucky.
+Wells and Little Turtle traveled to Vincennes, where they gave a "friendly disposition ... toward the government," Harrison wrote.
 "With Captain Wells, I have had an explanation, and have agreed to a general amnesty and act of oblivion for the past."
-William and Little Turtle signed Harrison's Treaty of Grouseland.
-In 1808, however, Wells led a group of Indian chiefs from different tribes, including Miami Chiefs Little Turtle and Richardville, to Washington, D.C. to meet directly with President Jefferson.
-This infuriated Secretary of War Henry Dearborn, who fired Wells and replaced him with his rival, John Johnston.
+Wells and Little Turtle both signed Harrison's Treaty of Grouseland.
+However, in 1808, Wells led a group of Indian chiefs from different tribes, including Miami Chiefs Little Turtle and Richardville, to Washington, D.C., to meet directly with President Jefferson.
+This action infuriated Secretary of War Henry Dearborn, who dismissed Wells and replaced him with his rival, John Johnston.